Kanazawa Ishikawa, Japan Travel Guide

 Kanazawa's main public transit system is its extensive bus network, operated mainly by Hokutetsu Bus.
 The city does not have a metro or tram system within the boundaries of central area.
 The buses are clean, punctual, and cover virtually all areas of tourist interest and more.

 Kanazawa Station works as the central transportation hub.
 Most bus lines, including the Kanazawa Loop Bus, start and finish here.
-The bus the station is located on the east side of the station, clearly marked and readily found.
+The bus the station is positioned on the east side of the station, clearly marked and readily found.

 Buses operate early morning (6:00 AM) until late evening (10:00 PM-11:00 PM).
 Loop Bus runs every 15-20 minutes.

 Machi-Nori (Kanazawa Cycle Share) possesses many docking stations.
-Cost: ¥220/30 mins, ¥1,650/day.
+Cost: ¥220/THIRTY minutes, ¥1,650/day.
 Accommodations also offer rentals.

 Walking and cycling offer delightful ways to experience Kanazawa's charm.